Mary Field (producer): Career

 In 1944, she created and became executive producer of the Children's Film Division of J. Arthur Rank, remaining until the division closed in 1950.
 She worked on children's matinées, undertook advisory work, toured the commonwealth in 1954, and was a consultant for UNESCO's Centre of Films for Children.
 In 1950, she visited Australia for six weeks, on a lecture tour sponsored by the Victorian Council for Children's Films and Television.
 She returned to Australian in 1954.
 In 1956, she wrote an article, "Children's Taste in Films", for the Quarterly of Film Radio and Television.
 She was billed as "the western world's foremost authority on films and television for children" when she toured Canada for four weeks in 1960.

 She was made a CBE in 1951.
 In 1954, she was awarded an OBE for her services to educational and children's film.
 From 1950, she served on the British Board of Film Censors.

 Personal life

 Field was a Soroptimist and a founder member of SI Greater London Club, which was chartered in 1923.
-She was married to Gerald Hankin, a Ministry of Education official.
-She died in 1968, aged 72 years, in Worthing.
+In 1950, she became President of the 90,000 strong British arm of the International Federation of Business and Professional Women, succeeding Caroline Haslett in the role.
+She married Gerald Hankin, a Ministry of Education official in 1944 but was widowed in 1952.

+She died on 23 December 1968, aged 72 years, in Worthing.